Level Access

 Meanwhile, many people with visual disabilities navigate the web using screen readers, which convert on-screen text into speech.
 Properly written link text enables screen reader users to understand a link’s destination before they click on it, saving valuable time and preventing confusion.

-Best practices for writing accessible link text
+Best practices for writing accessible hyperlink text

 1. Clearly communicate the purpose of a link as well as its destination.
 Do not use vague link phrases such as “click here,” “here,” “more,” “read more,” or “info.”
 This overly general language has no stand-alone value and provides no concrete information about where users who click through a link will end up.

 2. Don’t use words like “link to.”
-Screen readers often say “link” before reading links, and users of this technology don’t need to hear “link link to more information.”
+Screen readers often say “link” before reading links, and users of this technology don’t need to hear “link to more information.”
 This redundancy may cause unnecessary confusion or frustration.

 4. Never use a URL as link text.
 A URL, consisting of its protocol, domain, and path, conveys little meaning to users.
 For example, instead of using “visit our website at https://www.levelaccess.com/,” as link text, use “visit our website” as the link text.